Slashgear/personal-blog/src/pages/how-not-to-throw-away-your-web-application-after-two-years/index.md

 ## A bit of context

 At Bedrock Streaming many teams develop and maintain _frontend_ applications for our customers and users.
-Some of them are not very young.
+Some of those application are not very young.
 In fact, the application I'm mainly working on is a website whose developments started in 2014.
 I have already mentioned it in different articles of [this blog](https://slashgear.github.io/).